LokeshPatnaik1999/The-Hungry-Crab/README.md

 ### Project Description

 This repository contains the source code, assets, and project files for a game titled "The-Hungry-Crab."
-The game is developed using the Unity platform, with the majority of the logic written in **C\#** (as indicated by the [project's language breakdown](https://www.google.com/search?q=https://github.com/LokeshPatnaik1999/The-Hungry-Crab%2391)).
+The game is developed using the Unity platform, with the majority of the logic written in **C#**.
 It likely involves game mechanics related to a crab character.

-*(**Note to Developer:** Please update this section with a more detailed explanation of the game's objective, characters, and core gameplay mechanics.)*

 ### Technologies Used

   * **Game Engine:** Unity
-  * **Primary Language:** C\# (98.6% of the codebase)
+  * **Primary Language:** C# (98.6% of the codebase)
   * **IDE/Environment:** Visual Studio (indicated by the `.vs/` and `.vscode` folders)

 ### Getting Started